 - You could receive multiple phone calls or emails from different lenders competing for your business

-LendingTree is one of the best mortgage marketplaces around, letting you compare mortgage products from over 1,500 different lenders.
-You can compare lender offers online through a three-step process that consists of answering a series of questions, comparing offers side by side and discussing your options with a loan officer.
+LendingTree is one of the best mortgage marketplaces around, letting you compare loans from over 1,500 different lenders.
+You can compare lender offers online through a three-step process: you answer a series of questions, compare offers side by side and discuss your options with a loan officer.

 LendingTree will ask for your income, assets, education, debts, occupation and length of time at your job, and SSN at the beginning of the quoting process.
 The company then runs a credit check and uses your FICO score to match you with lenders from their network.
 Finally, you’ll be contacted by up to five lenders after they’ve put together a preliminary quote.